decentralized-identity/faq/docs/spec.md

 static in both senses of the word: they are neither updatable/reusable nor interactive, which are the two main superpowers of [[ref:DIDs]].

-There are, however, many more persistent identifiers, some of them less centralized and some of them more interactive or dynamic.
-Indeed, a whole community working with such “PIDs” exist, primarily in the fields of library science, academic publishing, and other fields where unique identifiers and namespaces for opaque identifiers are of paramount importance.
+There are, however, many more persistent identifiers (also "PIDs"), some of them less centralized and some of them more interactive or dynamic.
+Indeed, a whole community working with such PIDs exist, primarily in the fields of library science, academic publishing, and other fields where unique identifiers and namespaces for opaque identifiers are of paramount importance.
 For more information about that other world, see Markus Sabadello’s article on our blog,